UMaine-NMD-211-Fall-2020/Lab5-IntroToArduino/README.md

 ### Submissions
 Submit your code in a folder labeled `Lab5_FirstName_LastName` on google drive, or make a github folder, fork this README, then pull request to add the link to your file.

 1. Commented Arduino code with a basic blinking pattern, as zip file or Github submission.
+Should have lab info at to p.

 (  2, 3, 4 in a separte document in the google drive or in the github readme ).